flashcap777/flashcap777.github.io/index.md

 </audio>
 - This song is not used in any of my current projects, but I wanted to make it to experiment with the Pokemon soundfont, which this track features heavily.
 The name was chosen after the song was long completed, because it made me imagine a hero scaling a castle of quartz, gaining hope throughout the piece has he faces many challenges, puzzles, and enemies.

+# Contact
+For more work/information, my main contact email is anselmwisdo@gmail.com

+Disclaimer: All content displayed in this portfolio is protected under U.S copyright law and may not be reused/redistributed without explicit permission.